anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

-As stated in {{req-sol}}, the enrollment MUST be performed using an authenticated self-contained object providing not only proof-of-possession but also proof-of-identity (source authentication).
+As stated in {{req-sol}}, the enrollment MUST be performed using an authenticated self-contained object providing not only proof of possession but also proof of identity (source authentication).

 ~~~~